luolsph/academic-kickstart/content/home/accomplishments.md

   date_start = "2020-02-14"
   date_end = ""
-  description = """This is an event to encourage collaboration between biostatistics and statistics PhD students.
-Yinqiu He (from stats) and I proposed a work entitled "real-time regression analysis of streaming health datasets with heterogeneity and correlation". """
+  description = """This is an event to encourage collaboration between biostatistics and statistics PhD students. <a href="https://sites.google.com/umich.edu/yinqiuhe" target="_blank">Yinqiu He</a> (from stats) and I proposed a work entitled
+  "real-time regression analysis of streaming health datasets with heterogeneity and correlation". """